codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-seth/README.md

 # Vanilla HTTP REST Server

-This is a simple HTTP server which follows REST constraints nad that allows users to input a url to make a cow say something!
+This is a simple HTTP server which follows REST constraints, that allows users to input a url to GET, PUT, or DELETE a planet form a  local json database!
+It contains tests to make sure that the RESTful operations worked properly.

-## Motivation
+## Routes Explanation

-FUN! and Classwork :)
+Document all of your server endpoints.
+Explain expected HTTP request input and the corresponding server responses.
+Also explain server responses for bad requests and server errors.

+### URL: /api/planet?id={**_id_**}

+#### GET:
+  - If a valid **id** is given:
+    - Server response: _object with that Planet's properties as key:value pairs from the database and a 200 status code_
+  - If **_NO id_** is given:
+    - Server response: _array of all the Planets in the database and a 200 status code_
+  - If the **_id is incorrect or does not exist_** in the database:
+    - Server response: _404 error_
+#### POST:
+  - If a valid **id** is given:
+    - Server response: _stores the new Planet in the database and a 200 status code_
+  - If the **_id is incorrect or was not given_**:
+    - Server response: _400 error_

 ## Build status